Testing all platforms you support

 The great thing about controlling this centrally is that you don’t have to modify spec tests across your complete cookbook set.
 In the next weeks when we power off the remaining CentOS-6.3 machines, I’ll just remove the entry and we’ll stop executing those tests.

-You can combine this methodology with CSH.each_hardware
+You can combine this methodology with CSH.each_hardware and ensure that

 all supported nodes are covered.